+Using dynamic optical patterns, OET can also be used to separate particles or cells by sizes or other visual attributes [11-14].
+Since its introduction in 2003 [9], OET has attracted the attention of many research groups [15-21].
 Recently, we have extended the capabilities of OET to trapping of semiconducting and metallic nanowires [22] and biological cells in highly conductive physiological buffer solutions [23].
-This paper will provide an overview of the principle and design trade-offs of OET, and highlight the recent advances in trapping nanowires and biological cells.
+This paper will provide an overview of the principle and experimental results of OET, and highlight the recent advances in trapping nanowires and biological cells.